sindresorhus/pure/readme.md

 | **`PURE_GIT_UP_ARROW`**          | Defines the git up arrow symbol.                                                               | `⇡`            |
 | **`PURE_GIT_STASH_SYMBOL`**      | Defines the git stash symbol.                                                                  | `≡`            |

+Showing git stash status as part of the prompt is not activated by default.
+To activate this you'll need to opt in via `zstyle`:

+`zstyle :prompt:pure:git:stash show yes`

 ## Colors